jameshanlon/jameshanlon.github.io/content/heat-pump.md

 {{ macros.image('heat-pump/heat-pump.jpg') }}

-The heatpump is a 10 kW Vaillant Arotherm plus (pictured above), serving my house of approximately 90 square meters internal area.
+The heat pump is a 10 kW Vaillant Arotherm plus (pictured above), serving my house of approximately 90 square meters internal area.
 I have previously posted about the building's [energy efficiency](home-thermal-imaging-survey.html) and [additional first floor insulation](cornish-unit-house-retrofit-insulation.html) added.
 This pump's capacity the current requirements of the house, but we are planning an extension in the near future.
-In terms of the operation of the heat pump, heating is set to run consinuously with a fixed temperature of 19 degrees C is set in the downstairs hallway, and hot water is fixed and continuous at 50 degrees C.
+In terms of the operation of the heat pump, heating is set to run continuously with a fixed temperature of 19 degrees C is set in the downstairs hallway, and hot water is fixed and continuous at 50 degrees C.

-The myVaillant app usefully provides a button to download all logged data per year in a set of CSV files.
+The *myVaillant* app usefully provides a button to download all logged data per year in a set of CSV files.
 I have summarised the year period from July 2023 to July 2024 in the following charts.
-Having read this [review][pfb-vaillant-app] of the myVaillant app, I am aware that there may be accuracy/quantization issues.
-The review measured a ~10% error in electricity consumed and a ~20% error in the heat energy produced, as well as pointing out many logged values are a multiple of 1000 Wh, which I also observe.
-Unlike the review, with no other means of measuring the metrics, I don't have a point of comparison.
-Hopefully since the review Vaillant have improved the reported measurements.
+Having read this [review][pfb-vaillant-app] by Michael de Podesta of the *myVaillant* app and the quality of the logged data, I am aware that there are accuracy/quantisation issues.
+The review measured a ~10% error in electricity consumed and a ~20% error in the heat energy produced, as well as pointing out many logged values are quantised to kWh units, which I also observe in the data.
+Unfortunately I don't have a point of comparison with with no other means of measuring the metrics.
+I hold out some hope that Vaillant have improved the reported measurements in the last year, but even with these errors the data is still useful for a high-level review of the system.

-The first chart shows the consumption of electrical energy for heating (red) and hot water (blue).
-Most obviously, electricity consumption during the winter months rockets when the heat pump is using around 10 kWh per day.
-There are two spikes in November and Janurary where temperatures went below zero, with consumption going up close to 30 kWh per day.
-As expected, hot water is more consistent thoughout the year with an increase through the winter months.
-The total electrical energy for heating for the year is 1.35 MWh and 1.04 MWh for hot water.
+Diving into the data, the first chart below shows the consumption of electrical energy for heating (red) and hot water (blue).

 {{ macros.imagenothumb('heat-pump/consumed.png',
                        caption="Electrical energy consumed in kWh.") }}

+Most obviously, electricity consumption during the winter months increases significantly when the heat pump is using around 10 kWh per day.
+There are two spikes in November and January where temperatures went below zero, with consumption going up close to 30 kWh per day.
+As expected, electricity consumption for hot water is more consistent throughout the year with an increase through the winter months.
 The short periods where both drop to zero are due either to a holiday and the system being in 'absence' mode or a technical issue.
-Regarding the latter, these have only been due to a loss of pressure in the system, requiring a manual topup from the mains.
+Regarding the latter, these have only been due to a loss of pressure in the system, requiring a manual top up from the mains.
+The total electrical energy for heating for the year is 1.35 MWh and 1.04 MWh for hot water.

-The next chart is the heat energy generated and the one after is the ratio between generated and consumed, or the coefficient of performance (COP).
+The next chart is the heat energy generated, which is tightly correlated with the consumption graph.

 {{ macros.imagenothumb('heat-pump/generated.png',
                        caption="Heat energy generated (hot water and heating) in kWh.") }}

-The average COP in this period is 3.3.
+Combining the previous two charts by calculating the ratio between generated and consumed, gives the coefficient of performance (COP).
+The average COP in this period is 3.3 (the red line).
 The Vaillant app reports 3.4, which may be taking into account the quiescent periods, which broadly means the system is functioning well.
-However, caution is [again advised][pfb-cop] because of the inaccuracies in the Vaillant data.
+However, caution is [again advised][pfb-cop] by Michael de Podesta because of the inaccuracies in the Vaillant data, but noting that he found that the Vaillant data underestimated COP.

 {{ macros.imagenothumb('heat-pump/COP.png',
                        caption="COP calculated by dividing heat generated by electrical energy consumed.") }}

 The following chart shows the temperature of the contents of the hot water tank.
-As expected, this stays constant, with a few execptions: when I changed the temperature from 45 to 50 degrees C, when the system has been off or out of order and when every week on a Monday the immersion heater kicks in to perform a Legionella purge.
+As expected, this stays constant, with a few exceptions: when I changed the temperature from 45 to 50 degrees C in October 2023; when the system has been off or out of order; and when every week on a Monday the immersion heater kicks in to perform a Legionella purge (which curiously it has stopped since March 2024, something I need to investigate).

 {{ macros.imagenothumb('heat-pump/water-temperature.png',
-                       caption="Hot water temperature in degrees celcius.") }}
+                       caption="Hot water temperature in degrees Celsius.") }}

-My favourite chart is internal vs external temperature in degrees C.
+Finally, we have a plot of internal (red) vs external (blue) temperature in degrees C. This clearly shows that the 19 degrees C target was maintained throughout the year, notwithstanding the periods of absence/downtime and on particular hot days when the temperature rose above the target.
+Given how quickly our summers are changing in terms of heat waves, having a system that can also perform cooling would be a big benefit.

 {{ macros.imagenothumb('heat-pump/internal-external-temperature.png',
-                       caption="Internal and external temperatures in degrees celcius.") }}
+                       caption="Internal and external temperatures in degrees Celsius.") }}

+For the same period I obtained the electricity use and cost data from Octopus using their excellent API via the [Octograph tool][octograph], visualised below on a Grafana dashboard.
+According to the Vaillant data, the heat pump used 2.39 MWh of energy, which is only 32% of the total electricity use.
+I am suspicious that this is incorrect, even factoring in a 10% underestimate from the Vaillant system.
+I would expect the heat pump to be using more like 50-60% of total electricity on average.
+Otherwise the usage profile matches between the two data sets.

 {{ macros.imagenothumb('heat-pump/Grafana-Octopus-electricity-use.png',
                        caption="Electricity use from Octopus data.") }}